apache/cordova-docs/docs/en/edge/guide/hybrid/plugins/index.md

     $ npm install -g plugman

-Then run the following to test whether iOS dependencies load:
+Then run a command such as the following to test whether iOS dependencies load, optionally using a default CLI-generated project as described in The Command-line Interface:

     $ plugman -platform ios /path/to/my/project/www /path/to/my/plugin

-For details, see Using Plugman to Manage Plugins.
+For details on `plugman` options, see Using Plugman to Manage Plugins.

 ## The JavaScript Interface